Persistent BitTorrent Trackers: Implementation and evaluation

 \subsection{Tracker liveness and duplication}

-A key challenge in TEE-based systems is maintaining availability in the presence of node failures, upgrades, or targeted censorship.
-Traditional TEE deployments derive cryptographic keys from hardware-bound sources, making state recovery and failover non-trivial.
-To address this, PBTS decouples key generation from physical hardware by utilizing an external KMS.

-In our implementation, the KMS operates as a decentralized, attested service.
-Each tracker instance obtains its unique \textit{Tracker Root Key} ($key_{\mathrm{trk}}$) from KMS, where the key is deterministically derived from the cryptographic measurement of the tracker program and its configuration.
-This proceeds as follows:
+Standard TEE deployments bind keys to hardware, making failover difficult.
+PBTS decouples key derivation from physical hardware via a decentralized, attested Key Management Service (KMS).
+Each tracker instance obtains its \textit{Tracker Root Key} ($key_{\mathrm{trk}}$), derived from the cryptographic measurement of the tracker binary and configuration:

-\begin{enumerate} \item The tracker instance presents its TEE attestation report to the KMS, which verifies the measurement against an allowlist of approved binaries. \item Upon successful attestation, the KMS derives and returns $key_{\mathrm{trk}}$ for this tracker code/configuration. \item All subsequent ephemeral keys (for signing smart contract updates, encrypting tracker state, or authenticating with peers) are derived from $key_{\mathrm{trk}}$ using standardized key derivation functions. \end{enumerate}
+\begin{enumerate*}[label=(\roman*)] \item The instance presents its TEE attestation to the KMS, which verifies the measurement against an allowlist of approved binaries. \item The KMS derives and returns $key_{\mathrm{trk}}$ for this code/configuration. \item All subsequent ephemeral keys (contract signing, state encryption, peer authentication) are derived from $key_{\mathrm{trk}}$. \end{enumerate*}

-This approach yields several operational benefits.
-First, \emph{stateless recovery} enables seamless failover: if a tracker instance fails or is taken down, a new instance can be launched elsewhere, present the same attestation to the KMS, and retrieve $key_{\mathrm{trk}}$, thus resuming operation with full access to persistent state and on-chain credentials.
-Second, \emph{liveness via duplication} allows multiple tracker instances, each running the identical TEE-measured binary, to operate in parallel (e.g., for load balancing or geo-redundancy).
-Because they share $key_{\mathrm{trk}}$, their operations remain consistent and interchangeable.
-Third, \emph{censorship resistance} ensures the tracker is resilient against targeted takedowns, as state and control are not tied to any single machine or physical location.
+This yields three benefits. \emph{Stateless recovery}: a replacement instance presents the same attestation, retrieves $key_{\mathrm{trk}}$, and resumes with full on-chain credentials. \emph{Liveness via duplication}: multiple instances sharing $key_{\mathrm{trk}}$ operate in parallel for load balancing and redundancy. \emph{Censorship resistance}: since no state is hardware-bound, taking down individual nodes does not disrupt the service.